elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

   end
 end
 ```
-`send_update/2` is called with the name of the component that we want to update and a keyword list of the component assigns.
+`send_update/2` is called with the name of the component that we want to update and a keyword list that will get passed to the updating component as the new assigns.
 The keyword list _must_ include the ID that we are targeting for an update.
 Here, we're pulling the component's ID out of socket assigns where we stored it in the first part of this blog post.

 With this call to `send_update/2`, we will cause the `GameRatingsLive` component to re-render and re-invoke the `update/2` callback, this time with an `assigns` that includes our `:selected_category` key pointing to the click event payload.
+We'll cover the `send_update/2` function, and more options for communicating between child components and parent LiveViews, in the LiveView book.
+For now, its enough to understand that `send_update/2` can be invoked from a parent LiveView to tell a component that is running in the LiveView to update.

 Now we're ready to teach the `GameRatingsLive` component how to render a Context `BarChart` with a selected category.
 We can do this with the help of the [`BarChart.select_item/2`](https://hexdocs.pm/contex/Contex.BarChart.html#select_item/2).
 This function takes in two arguments, the current `BarChart` struct and a map that looks like this: